MattSainsbury-Dale/testarguments/README.md

 ![Predictive performance for all combinations of nres and link](/img/nres_link.png?raw=true)

 Using various aesthetics, `plot_diagnostics()` can visualise the performance of all combinations of up to 4 different arguments simultaneously.
-If we decide that the link function is not relevant, we can focus on only the number of resolutions by specifying `focused_args = "nres"`.
+If we decide that some arguments are not relevant, we can focus on a subset using the arguments `focused_args`.
 By default, this averages out the arguments which are not of interest.

 ```r
 plot_diagnostics(testargs_object, focused_args = "nres")
 ```

 ![Focusing on nres: levels of link have been averaged out](/img/nres.png?raw=true)

+Objects of class `testargs` can be combined using `bind()`.